• News

 HCCABRISTOL

-HCCA is a registered charity (No. 1044943) and operates as a company limited by guarantee.
-We are managed by a committee of Trustees who are elected annually at our AGM by members of our community.
+Hotwells & Cliftonwood Community Association (HCCA) is registered charity and company limited by guarantee in England and Wales.
+Charity No 1044943, Company No 02915523.
+We are managed by a committee including trustees and others who are elected annually at our AGM by members of our community.

 Created with NationBuilder